approov/web-quickstart-fingerprintjs-javascript/README.md

 ### API Domains

-Remember you need to [add](https://approov.io/docs/latest/approov-usage-documentation/#enable-web-protection-for-an-api) all of the API domains that you wish to protect with Approov and FingerprintJS without forgetting to enable the web protection with the `-allowWeb` flag.
+Remember the `-allowWeb` flag whenever you [register](https://approov.io/docs/latest/approov-usage-documentation/#enable-web-protection-for-an-api) an API with Approov that will be accessed from a web-app.

 ### Changing Your API Backend

 The Shapes example app uses the API endpoint `https://shapes.approov.io/v2/shapes` hosted on Approov's servers and you can see the code for it in this [Github repo](https://github.com/approov/quickstart-nodejs-koa_shapes-api).

-If you want to integrate Approov into your own web app you will need to [integrate](https://approov.io/docs/latest/approov-usage-documentation/#backend-integration) an Approov token check on its backend.
+If you want to integrate Approov into your own web app you will need to [integrate](https://approov.io/docs/latest/approov-usage-documentation/#backend-integration) an Approov token check in the backend.
 Since the Approov token is simply a standard [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token) this is usually straightforward.
-A complementary check for the FingerprintJS `vistorID` is also recommended and you can learn more about why [here](https://approov.io/docs/latest/approov-usage-documentation/#fingerprintjs).

-Check this [Backend integration](https://approov.io/docs/latest/approov-integration-examples/backend-api/) examples that provide a detailed walk-through for specific programming languages and frameworks.
+Check the [Backend integration](https://approov.io/docs/latest/approov-integration-examples/backend-api/) examples that provide a detailed walk-through for specific programming languages and frameworks.

 [TOC](#toc-table-of-contents)

-## SECURITY HEADERS
+## CONTENT SECURITY POLICY

-If your app is not using any Security Headers we strongly recommend you to take the time to add them.

-You can check how your web app ranks in terms of security headers [here](https://securityheaders.com).

-### Content Security Policy

-If your web app is not using yet the [Content Security Policy](https://content-security-policy.com/) header we strongly recommend you to add one.

 In the `content-src` policy of your current web app you will need to add the domains for Approov and FingerprintJS APIs:

 ```
 connect-src https://your-domains.com https://web-1.approovr.io/ https://api.sjpf.io/ https://api.fpjs.io/;
 ```

-> **IMPORTANT:** In your app you need to replace `https://api.sjpf.io/` and `https://api.fpjs.io/` with the customs domains you have set in the FingerprintJS Dashboard.
-The customs domains are necessary to avoid being blocked by AD blockers.

 You can check in isolation the Content Security Policy for your site [here](https://csp-evaluator.withgoogle.com/) or testing it in conjunction with all the other security headers [here](https://securityheaders.com).